The period-index problem for fields of transcendence degree 2: Introduction

-After some preliminary reductions in Section \ref{sec:reductions}, we give an outline of the contents of this paper and their roles in the proof of Theorem \ref{T:main} in Section \ref{sec:outline}.
-We will rely heavily on the theory of twisted sheaves.
-The reader is referred to \cite{period-index-paper} for background on these objects and their applications to the Brauer group.
+In Section \ref{sec:outline}, we give a broad outline of the strategy of the proof of Theorem \ref{T:main} and a guide to the contents of this paper.
+Throughout this document we rely heavily on the theory of twisted sheaves.
+Rather than develop the theory here from scratch, the reader is referred to \cite{period-index-paper} for background on these objects and their applications to the Brauer group.